AndreaBaciu17/AndreaBaciu17/README.md

 ## Hi there 👋

+👋 Hi, I'm Andrea!
+I'm a Computer Science grad from with a passion for merging technology and creativity.

+🔧 Tech-wise, I'm skilled in Python, C++, C#, and familiar with HTML/CSS and JavaScript.
+I’m excited about how technology can revolutionize the creative arts.

+🎨 I’m also an artist with dreams of launching a commissioning business and showcasing my work online.
+Let's connect if you're into tech, software, or creative tech projects!

 <!--
 **AndreaBaciu17/AndreaBaciu17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.